Welcome to the Mordes Lab

 • Dec 2025: Julie is awarded a Springboard Fellowship from Target ALS!
 This will accelerate her research on ALS and autophagy.

 • Oct 2025: TBK1 and OPTN ALS/FTD proteomics study published in Cell Reports.
-Congrats to Julie and team!
+Congrats to Julie, Lin, and team!

 • July 2025: We welcome Sara to the lab, who's an expert on ALS and RNA biology.